isaiahglenncruz/Contextual_ChatBot/README.md

 to watch, and a chatbot could suggest movies to a user that are relevant to their previous genres and high ratings.
 In the real world, chatbots are able to deliver industrial value by incorporating information into generation of responses.

+# Motive

+The problem of managing the development and deployment of many applications is something that is tackled by Amazon Web Services (AWS).
+AWS aims to streamline the development and deployment process by employing the Microservices Model.
+This involves breaking down the one large application into smaller, independent services that work together to fulfill the developer's intended function.

+The microservice model allows for these advantages:

+* Scalability: Microservices can be independently scaled, allowing specific components to handle varying levels of load, optimizing resource usage.
+* Flexibility: Developers can choose different programming languages, frameworks, and technologies for each microservice, enabling flexibility and innovation.
+* Resilience: Failure in one microservice doesn't necessarily bring down the entire system, as other services can continue to function independently.
+* Easy Maintenance: With smaller, focused services, it's easier to understand, test, and maintain codebases, leading to faster development cycles and easier updates.
+* Autonomy: Teams can work on and deploy microservices independently, fostering autonomy and speeding up development and deployment processes.

 # Read Before Following Chatbot Setup Instructions